UMAprotocol/UMIPs/UMIPs/umip-add-dxy.md

 Adding DXY would allow synthetic assets for the US Dollar Index to be created, which would in turn allow various derivatives to be built on top of this token.

+The US Dollar Index is a measure of the value of USD relative to a weighted basket of foreign currencies.
+These currencies and their weights are:

+1. Euro (EUR): 57.6 percent
+2. Japanese Yen (JPY): 13.6 percent
+3. British Pound (GBP): 11.9 percent
+4. Canadian Dollar (CAD): 9.1 percent
+5. Swedish Krona (SEK): 4.2 percent
+6. Swiss Franc (CHF): 3.6 percent

-DXY is a well-defined and publicly accessible metric, and so will be trivial to resolve by the Oracle.
+This is a well-defined and publicly accessible metric, and so will be trivial to resolve by the Oracle.

 # Data Specifications